-Methods, statistical techniques and apparatus used in testing physical performance.
-Sources of error, limitations on application and interpretation.
-Practice in construction and use of tests.
-791. (291.)
-Research Techniques (3) Prerequisites: Major in physical education and Physical Education 585.
-Principles and methods of planning and carrying out the investigation of problems related to physical education.
-The development of research designs and practice in formulating and testing hypotheses as well as the interpretation of results.
-(Prerequisite to thesis.)
-795. (295.)
-Seminar in Physical Education (3) Prerequisites: Physical Education 791 and advancement to candidacy for the master's degree in physical education.
-Selected subjects in physical education culminating in written projects.
-Limited to students following Plan B for the Master of Arts degree in Physical Education.
-798. (298.)
-Special Study (1-3) Cr/NC Prerequisite: Consent of department chairman.
-Individual study.
-Maximum credit six units.
 799A.
 (299.)
-Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to Preparation of a project or thesis for the master's degree.
+Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Preparation of a project or thesis for the master's degree.
 799B.
 Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.

-PHYSICAL SCIENCES GENERAL INFORMATION The Department of Physical Sciences, in the College of Sciences, offers graduate study leading to the Master of Arts degree for teaching service in the Physical Sciences with a concentration in astronomy, chemistry, geology and physics.
-This curriculum is designed specifically for prospective teachers in the fields of the physical sciences.
-ADMISSION TO GRADUATE STUDY All applicants for the degree must satisfy the general requirements for admission to the University with classified graduate standing as described in Part Three of this bulletin.
-In addition, the undergraduate preparation in the physical sciences must have substantially satisfied the undergraduate requirements for the bachelor's degree in the physical sciences.
-(Refer to the general catalog for a description of this major.)
-If the student's undergraduate preparation is deficient, he will be required to take courses for the removal of the deficiency.
-These courses, taken by the student as an unclassified postbaccalaureate student, are in addition to the minimum of 30 units for the master's Attention is called to the status of an unclassified postbaccalaureate student as described in Part Three of this bulletin.
-An unclassified postbaccalaureate student is not eligible to enroll in 600- and 700-numbered courses, except with permission of the instructor and concurrence of the Dean of the Graduate Division.
-All credit earned by an unclassified postbaccalaureate student is subject to evaluation as to its acceptance for graduate credit in a master's degree curriculum.
-ADVANCEMENT TO CANDIDACY All students must satisfy the general requirements for advancement to candidacy, which are described in Part Three of this bulletin.
-SPECIFIC REQUIREMENTS FOR THE MASTER OF ARTS DEGREE FOR TEACHING SERVICE In addition to meeting the requirements for admission to the University with classified graduate standing, and the basic requirements for the master of arts degree, as described in Part Three of this bulletin, the student must complete a program of 30 units, of which at least 15 must be in 600- and 700-numbered courses.
-A minimum of 18 units must be in the physical sciences, (astronomy, chemistry, geology, physical science, or physics), with at least six units in each of two fields.
-Of the 18 units, six units must be 600- and 700-numbered courses.
-The program must be approved by the Coordinator of Science Education.
-With the approval of the adviser, the student may select Plan A or Plan B. If Plan B is selected, the department will require a comprehensive examination in lieu of the thesis.
-ASSISTANTSHIPS Graduate teaching assistantships in physical science are available to a limited number of qualified students.
-Application blanks and additional information may be secured from the chairman of the department.
-FACULTY Chairman, Department of Physical Science: C. M. Shull Graduate Adviser: N. F. Dessel Coordinator of Science Education: N. F. Dessel Professors: Dessel, Merzbacher, Shull Associate Professors: Feher, Ingmanson, Metzger, Springer, Wallace Assistant Professors: Dowler, May, Phleger Faculty members in the Departments of Astronomy, Chemistry, Geology, and Physics are listed in the appropriate sections of this bulletin.
-COURSES ACCEPTABLE ON MASTER'S DEGREE PROGRAMS IN THE PHYSICAL SCIENCES With the approval of the department Graduate Committee, 500-, 600- and 700numbered courses offered in the College of Sciences and in the School of Engineering may be used to satisfy the requirements for the degree.
+Physical Sciences General Information The Department of Physical Sciences, in the College of Sciences, offers an undergraduate minor and advanced course work in the physical sciences.
+Graduate courses in the physical sciences may be used to fulfill requirements for advanced degrees in other departments with the approval of the student's graduate adviser.
+Assistantships Graduate teaching assistantships in physical science are available to a limited number of qualified students.
+Application blanks and additional information may be secured from the chairman of the Faculty Chairman, Department of Physical Science: C. M. Shull Graduate Adviser: N. F. Dessel Coordinator of Science Education: N. F. Dessel Professors: Dessel, Merzbacher, Metzger, Shull Associate Professors: Dowler, Feher, Ingmanson, Phelger, Springer, Wallace Assistant Professors: May, Thompson Faculty members in the Departments of Astronomy, Chemistry, Geological Sciences, and Physics are listed in the appropriate sections of this catalog.
 GRADUATE COURSES 700.
 (200.)
 Seminar (2 or 3) An intensive study in advanced physical science, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 710. (210.)
-Advanced Topics in Physical Science (3) I, II Prerequisite: Undergraduate major or minor in one of the physical sciences.
+Advanced Topics in Physical Science (3) I, I Prerequisite: Undergraduate major or minor in one of the physical sciences.
 Selected topics in classical and modern physical science.
 Topics covered in a particular semester to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.
 798. (298.)
 Special Study (1-3) Cr/NC Individual study.
 Maximum credit six units.